shader-slang/slang/docs/proposals/006-artifact-container-format.md

 * May need mechanism/s to limit the working set
 * Generated source can be made to work, because it is possible to hash generated source

-At the other end of the spectrum a baked persistant cache
+At the other end of the spectrum a baked persistent cache

 * Probably wants user control over naming
 * Doesn't have access to source so can't use that as part of a hash